bitovi/academy/src/ngrx/1-why-ngrx/why-ngrx.md

 - listen to an `action$` Observable and filter the Action(s) relevant to the Effects;
 - perform side-effects and return a new Action.
 If there’s no need to update the state or trigger other Effects, an Effect may not return a new Action (Non-dispatching Effect).

-> Note that, for a given Action, Effects will always happen after the state has been updated by the Reducer.
+> Note that for a given Action, Effects will always happen after the state has been updated by the Reducer.

 ## Next Steps